 Dual-wielding Chinese dialects

-Of course, the natural thing to do and what I think many advanced learners do (who study outside Beijing) is to learn more than one way of speaking Chinese.
+Of course, the natural thing to do and what I think many advanced learners do is to learn more than one way of speaking Chinese.
 This is indeed what I have done, too.
-I have an obvious Taiwan-touch to my Mandarin, but I can increase or decrease it depending on whom I’m talking to.
+I have a Taiwan-touch to my Mandarin, but I can increase or decrease it depending on whom I’m talking to and in what situation.
 Thus, the way I speak with people I practice gymnastics with isn’t necessarily the way I would speak with a professor from Beijing.

 Learning regionally accented Mandarin can also be great fun and it’s also hard to avoid, depending on where you live.
 In some cases, such as if you only learn Chinese from your local friends, you don’t have much choice.
 Go with whatever you have at your disposal.
 If you have a choice, however, I don’t think you should make an effort to learn a regional accent before you have mastered the basics.